 NIBP (non-invasive blood pressure) monitoring uses the oscillometric method: a cuff inflates to occlude an artery, then gradually deflates while the monitor analyzes pressure oscillations.
 The point of maximum oscillation corresponds to MAP (mean arterial pressure), from which the monitor calculates systolic and diastolic values.
 For a detailed explanation of what NIBP numbers mean, see our guide to understanding NIBP readings: systolic, diastolic, and MAP.

 The cuff size is the single most important factor in measurement accuracy.
 A cuff that is too narrow reads artificially high; a cuff that is too wide reads artificially low.
-The bladder should encircle approximately 80% of the limb circumference for adults and 100% for neonates.
+As a general guide, the inflatable bladder should cover at least 75% of the limb circumference, and at the borderline between two sizes you should size up.

 Accessory Components

-Reusable NIBP Cuffs — Multi-patient blood pressure cuffs available in sizes from neonatal (3–6 cm limb circumference) through large adult/thigh (42–54 cm).
-MedLinket's full range covers all ages and body types with latex-free, DEHP-free materials (allergy rate <0.1%).
+Reusable NIBP Cuffs — Multi-patient blood pressure cuffs available in sizes from neonatal (3–6 cm limb circumference) through adult thigh (42–54 cm).
+MedLinket's range covers all ages and body types with latex-free, DEHP-free materials.
 Key features include range markers and artery alignment indicators for correct application.
-Our neonatal Hylink transparent series uses clear TPU material that allows visual inspection of the skin underneath to prevent pressure injuries — a critical concern in NICU settings.
+The neonatal Hylink transparent series uses clear TPU material that allows visual inspection of the skin underneath to help prevent pressure injuries — a critical concern in NICU settings.

 Disposable NIBP Cuffs — Single-patient cuffs for infection control, particularly in isolation rooms.
 Available in adult and neonatal variants.